NVIDIA/TensorRT-LLM/docs/source/batch_manager.md

 [`InferenceRequest.h`](source:cpp/include/tensorrt_llm/batch_manager/InferenceRequest.h)
 for more details.

-The responses are delivered to the client through a callback of type `SendResponseCallback`.
+Responses are delivered to the client through a callback of type `SendResponseCallback`.
 A conforming callback must accept the 64-bit request ID that uniquely identifies the request, the list of output tensors, a boolean (identifying the last response for the request when set to